houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 As a side node, the Kolmogorov Complexity of a string `SS` is often defined as the length of the shortest _computer program_ in some _fixed language_ that returns `SS`.
 There are two points worth unpacking here.

 Firstly, the shortest computer programs that returns `SS` is essentially the minimal compression of `SS`.
-To see why, recall that our aforementioned characterisations of compression applies to all strings without restriction such that we may compress strings into programs.
+To see why, recall that our aforementioned characterisation of compression applies to all strings without restriction such that we may compress strings into programs.

 Secondly, the impossibility of a perfect compression algorithm implies the impossibility of computing the Kolmogorov Complexity of any string.
 At first glance, one might suspect that the dependence of the Kolmogorov Complexity on some fixed language impacts the  universal and objective validity of our proof.
 Perhaps, we could avoid these impossibilities by changing the language.
 However, this is a no-go.
 The crucial point to understand is that the numerical _value_ of the Kolmogorov Complexity changes with respect to the chosen language.
 However, the computation of that value remains impossible independent of the language.
 In other words, although the value is language-relative, the impossibility of computing it is universal, objective and language-independent.